Husseinmdarman/PinInterest-Data-Pipeline/README.md

 2. `SELECT * FROM geolocation_data LIMIT {random_row}, 1`
 3. `SELECT * FROM user_data LIMIT {random_row}, 1`

-From the CursorResult object, have to extract the actual data by running a for loop:
+From the CursorResult object, to extract the actual data needed, will by running a for loop to gain access to the result set:

 ```
 for row in pin_selected_row: